 Students living in the residence halls are not permitted to bring vehicles to campus during their first two years due to the limited parking availability.
 First- and second-year students may petition for exceptions to this policy via an online form that can be accessed online at http://parking.formstack.com/forms/petition.
-The Transportation Coordinator and the Office of Student Affairs consider exceptions on a case-by as basis.
-Please note that an exception may be made on a temporary basis and that an exception one year does not apply to the following year accorner apply to the lenewing year.
+The Transportation Coordinator and the Office of Student Affairs consider exceptions on a case-by-case basis.
+Please note that an exception may be made on a temporary basis and that an exception one year does not apply to the following year.